CsLHegedus/Deep-learning-projects/Deep learning cheatsheet.md

 Fit the model (save history, set number of epochs, callbacks) Evaluate the model (metrics, predictions)

-Use
+Compare the different models
+Save the model

+To improve use
-more neurons
+- more neurons
-more layers
+- more layers
-different layers
+- different layers
-different optimizer
+- different optimizer
-more epochs
+- more epochs
 ```
 Optional
 ```